AllonKleinLab/cospar/docs/source/index.rst

 Package development relocation
 ------------------------------
 Effective on April 1st 2023, Shou-Wen Wang is leaving the Klein lab to start `his own group at Westlake University <https://www.shouwenwang-lab.com/>`_, and he will no longer maintain this repository.
 Further development of CoSpar will continue in his own lab under this respository `https://github.com/ShouWenWang-Lab/cospar <https://github.com/ShouWenWang-Lab/cospar>`_.
 Please reach out there for any issues related to CoSpar.
-This is a test!

 Recorded Talks
 ^^^^^^^^^^^^^^